-Chicago-Kent can nominate two students per year to study at Tec de Monterrey for one semester each.
-The Spring semester runs from the second week of January until the first week of May.
-The fall semester typically runs from the first week of August to the last week of November.
-Students can chose to enroll for either semester.
-There is a wide range of courses offered in English every semester.
+Chicago-Kent can nominate two students each academic year to study at Tec de Monterrey.
+There is a wide range of courses offered in English each semester.
 Students will pay the tuition at Chicago-Kent and are responsible for any additional expenses.
-The application deadline for the fall is March 15 and for the spring is October 15.
+The application deadline is March 15 for the fall semester and October 15 for the spring semester.

 Country Background Notes